• Skip to main content

 While they’re boiling, grab the rest of your ingredients.
 By the time you’ve finished measuring everything else out, your chickpeas will be nice and soft and ready for processing.

-Then… simply blend the rest of your ingredients together and watch how SMOOTH it becomes in minutes.
-SO easy!
+Then, simply blend the rest of your ingredients together and watch how smooth it becomes in minutes.
+It’s so easy!

 MORE DIP RECIPES